chsueh2/Automating_Modeling_Reports/README.md

 ## Overview and Project Goal

 The purpose of this study is to summarize the data and to predict the number of shares based on chosen aspects of interest.
+Several selected supervised learning algorithms are then used for prediction.
+The reports for each new channle are gernerated automatically.

 ## Data Source: Online News Popularity
 This project is to study the [Online News Popularity data set](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity) and create model for the predictions of the number of shares on a new article.